nicfv/npm/datafit/README.md

 ## Getting Started

 `datafit` exports only 1 function, [`fit`](https://npm.nicfv.com/datafit/functions/fit-1.html) which is used for curve fitting.
-All other exports are purely for information and defining types used within this package.
+All other exports are purely for information and defining types used within this package. `fit` uses a genetic-style algorithm to fit a curve to.
+How it works is that it generates many sets of parameters to test, and selects a few with the smallest error to move onto the next iteration.
+Each subsequent iteration uses the sets of parameters with the least error and "mutates" them randomly.

+> Because of these random mutations, running the same code multiple times may yield slightly different results.
+See [best practices](#best-practices) for mitigation tactics.

 ## Example

 ### Single Variable

 In this example written in JavaScript, we will fit a 2nd degree polynomial to a set of (x,y) points.
+We'll start out with a rough curve fit with the starting guess of `a2 = a1 = a0 = 0`.
+Then, we'll use the parameters given found by the rough fit as the initial guess for our best fit.
+Finally, we'll feed the output from the best fit back into our function `f(x)` and interpolate or extrapolate for any `x` value.

+> In this example, the x values for our data points are given as 1, 2, 3, and 4.
+If we extrapolate very far beyond either end of this range, our curve fit will be less accurate.

 ```js
 import { fit } from 'datafit';